Puget Sound Salmon Forecasts 2023

 There was also some framing of the kind of salmon seasons we can expect.
 I will unpack all of it for you in this blog post, including details about the nearly 4 million pinks (humpies) expected to return to Puget Sound in 2023!

-Let’s dig into the forecast data to see what lies ahead for us this puget sound salmon season.
+Let’s dig into the forecast data to see what lies ahead for us this Puget Sound salmon season.

 If you’re looking for tips on fishing for Puget Sound Salmon, check this link out.